sidravi1/sidravi1.github.io/resume.md

 layout: resume
 title: Resume
 ---
 Data scientist and researcher with a background in Computer Science and Econometrics.
-Loves building bespoke machine learning models to inform business decision.
+Loves building bespoke machine learning models designed to inform business actions.
+Enjoys learning, experimentation, and building things.

 ## Education
 ---